Introduction

 Executing the project plan involves:

-- Monitoring progress against the established timeline
+- Track progress against the schedule

-- Addressing issues promptly as they arise.
+- Resolve issues as they occur.

 Managing team workflows